 In regards to weight, how much is too much for a frameless backpack user?

 If your base pack weight is more than 5 kg (11 lb) or you regularly expect to carry a total weight of more than 9 or 10 kg (20 – 22 lb), you are better off going with a lightweight internal frame backpack.
 Why?
 In short, internal frame packs with a fixed hip belt offer superior load distribution between your shoulders and hips (i.e. they’re more comfortable to use when carrying heavier loads).

 Speaking of hip belts, what about the theory that they aren’t necessary for frameless backpacks if your base weight is under 4.5 kg (10 lb)?

 Personally I’d disagree, with the following caveat.
 If the majority of your hiking is done on maintained trails in three season conditions, then yes, you can definitely get by sans hip belt without too many issues.
 This particularly holds true if you rarely hike for more than four or five days between resupplies (i.e. your total pack weight doesn’t exceed 10 kg / 22 lb).
 When hiking on such pathways, more often than not I’ll leave my hip belt loose or clip it around the back side of the pack (i.e. the same effect as a “beltless” model).

 I never give it the chop, because for a weight penalty of only 1.5 to 3 oz (i.e. the equivalent of one or two Snickers bars), hip belts can make a difference in regards to load distribution, balance and stability, particularly when hiking in challenging, off-trail conditions for extended periods.

 What are some Frameless Backpacks you can recommend?

-Over the past thirteen years, I’ve extensively used frameless packs from Mountain Laurel Designs, Gossamer Gear and Granite Gear.
-Another company with a good track record of making high quality frameless models is ULA Equipment.
+Since the early 2000’s, I’ve extensively used frameless packs from Mountain Laurel Designs, Gossamer Gear and Granite Gear.
+Another company with a long-term track record of making high quality frameless models is ULA Equipment.